-If you have Crohn’s disease, you may go through a variety of treatments before you find one that effectively manages your symptoms.
+If you have Crohn’s disease, you may try a variety of treatments before you find one that effectively manages your symptoms.
 Biologics are a treatment option that many people find effective.

 Treatment for Crohn’s disease often targets the immune system.
 This involves drugs that modify the way your immune system reacts to what’s perceived as a threat.
 By doing so, these medications can reduce inflammation and symptoms of Crohn’s.

-Biologics are powerful therapies in Crohn’s disease.
-They can also have very serious side effects.
-They’re usually prescribed for people with moderate to severe Crohn’s symptoms or if other treatments haven’t worked.
+Biologics are powerful therapies for Crohn’s disease.
+Doctors usually prescribe them for moderate to severe Crohn’s symptoms or if other treatments haven’t worked.

 Biologics are medications made from living cells that work to block the immune system’s natural response to antigens, or something your body perceives as harmful.